fpj-engmgr/fpj-engmgr/README.md

 - 👀 One of these areas is to get back into hacking the kernel, which is one of my passions.
 I've had a ton of fun in the past working on SCSI and networking, which I want to rekindle!
 - 🌱 I’m currently getting up to date on the more modern kernels (embarrassed to that my last serious work was on 3.x kernels)
 - 💞️ I’m looking to collaborate on anything that involves storage and/or networking!
-- 📫 You can find me here and also ping me on Twitter @FJPhotography
+- 📫 You can find me here and also find me on Threads @fphjansen

 <!---
 fpj-engmgr/fpj-engmgr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.